 You can use these labels as conversion guides during cooking by simply counting servings or tablespoons until reaching around your target weight like 100g.

-This method requires keeping packaging handy or taking photos for future reference but works brilliantly in practice once familiarized with common products’ labeling systems.
+This method requires keeping packaging handy or taking photos for future reference, but it works brilliantly in practice once you become familiar with common products’ labeling systems.

 The Limitations And Tips For Accuracy When Measuring Without Scales